Hours of Operation

 Sat: 8 a.m. - 5 p.m.

-Today, Clark College is the largest single-campus provider of for-credit classes in Washington's community and technical college system.
-Clark welcomes more than 16,000 students of all ages and backgrounds to take The Next Step on their educational or career paths each quarter.
-Students can earn high school diplomas, GEDs, certificates and degrees in a variety of programs including nursing, dental hygiene, health informatics and mechatronics to name a few.
-Clark also has more than 1,800 Running Start students, which allows high school student to earn college credit for little or no cost.
-Clark's Running Start program is the largest in the state.
+Clark College is the largest single-campus provider of for-credit classes in Washington's community and technical college system.
+Clark welcomes more than 14,000 students of all ages and backgrounds pursuing their educational or career paths each quarter.
+Students can earn high school diplomas

-Clark College was founded in 1933 as a private, two-year, junior college.
-It received its first accreditation in 1937 and has been accredited by the Northwest Commission on Colleges and Universities since 1948, and was incorporated into the statewide community college system in 1967.
+Founded in 1933 as a private, two-year, junior college, Clark College received its first accreditation in 1937 and has been accredited by the Northwest Commission on Colleges and Universities since 1948.
+It was incorporated into the statewide community college system in 1967.

 Clark College has collaborated on partnerships with many regional colleges, universities, and technical institutions, allowing students to apply credits earned at Clark toward their bachelor's degree.
 Learn more about Clark's College and University Partnerships